0xEAB/twlan1-unofficial-revival/README.md

 ## Usage

-This script is meant to be used on UNIX-like systems.
+This scripts are meant to be used on UNIX-like systems along with GNU Bash.

 For Windows please refer to the [official DSLan v1.4](https://twlan.org/showthread.php?tid=43401&pid=193753#pid193753) package.